OlaleyeFisayo/kokoodi-assessment/README.md

 ## Running the Project

 ### Frontend
-Open `frontend/index.html` in a browser or load it as a Word task pane add-in.
+Open `frontend/index.html` in a browser

 ### Backend
 ```bash